lightcr1/developerspace/MBF_2024/ReadMe-MBF.txt

 Copyright: lightcr1
 Version: v0.2 (
 -----------------------------------------------------------------
-This folder contains Software from a 1st year System engineer.
 Some Software in here is not 100% finished.
 All rights belong to me!
 -----------------------------------------------------------------